intelligent-username/Backpropagation/README.md

 ![Neural Network Summary](imgs/NN.png)

 Now, we are ready to create the model.
 Every time a neuron receives its inputs, it weighs them and adds a bias.
-Then, it passes the result of this addition to an optimization function, creating its output which is passed on to the next layer(s).
+Then, it passes the result of this addition to an activation function, creating its output which is passed on to the next layer(s).
 When training a neural network, our goal is to find the best weights for making accurate predictions.
 We can turn to gradient descent, evolution algorithms, or other optimization methods to do this.
 In this project, I will focus on gradient descent.

 When optimizing the weights between neurons through gradient descent, we can make many tweaks for the sake of efficiency and accuracy, but the biggest hurdle is the time it takes to compute the gradients.
 If we have a deep neural network with many layers and parameters, calculating the gradients is the limiting factor.
 This is why backpropagation is so important.
 However, at the same time, backpropagation isn't *strictly* necessary for making a neural network, though it is the most convenient way when using gradient descent.